 This might take the form of a formal specification of requirements.

-Having a confirmed evaluation process ensures that all offers can be compared fairly and the best offer identified.
+Having a defined evaluation process will make sure all offers can be compared fairly and the best offer identified.

-Also request that they supply contact details for two current or recent customers who can be referees.
+You should also request that they supply contact details for 2 current or recent customers who can be referees.